Introduction

 Together these two projects give a clear picture of the College’s current emissions and a starting point for reaching Net Zero.

-In 2023 the College is commissioning a further project to create an implementation plan, to bring the route map into reality.
+In 2023 the College commissioned a further project to create an implementation plan, with strategies for decarbonising each building.

 The College has calculated its Scope 1 and Scope 2 emissions with 2017 used as the baseline year.
 The footprint is recalculated every year, and from 2019, Scope 3 emissions have started to be included.